-1. American Juris Doctor Program

-A student who receives passing grades in courses totaling 90 credit hours, with a cumulative grade point average of not less than 2.0, and meets all other requirements, is eligible for the award of the degree of Juris Doctor.
-The School offers Day and Evening programs that lead to the award of the degree; the same standards of performance are required in each.
+For students who matriculated in Fall 2017 and later, a student who receives passing grades in courses totaling 90 credit hours, with a cumulative grade point average of not less than 2.2, and meets all other requirements, is eligible for the award of the degree of Juris Doctor.
+For students who matriculated in the Fall 2016 and earlier, a student who receives passing grades in courses totaling 90 credit hours, with a cumulative grade point average of not less than 2.0, and meets all other requirements, is eligible for the award of the degree of Juris Doctor.
+The School offers full and part-time programs that lead to the award of the degree; the same standards of performance are required in each.
 In no case may a student graduate in more than 72 months from matriculation.